isabella232/Specs-18/Targets/index.md

 These would perform a similar role to Cloud Regions, but hopefully with a better user-experience.

 The question is, is there a need?

+## Targets and Accounts

+A common feature of every PaaS target is they require account details for authentication (i.e. AWS or Azure subscription).
+When deploying to the targets, it doesn't make sense to configure the account again in the steps.
+Steps which deploy to these targets will use the account configured on the target.

+### Script Steps

+For AWS and Azure Script Steps, there will be the an option to use the account from a variable, or to use the account from targets (when running on behalf of roles).